ChristopherTsaiProjects/valorant-instalock/README.md

 - `Hotkey`
 - `ScreenX, ScreenY` - Your screen resolution
-- `DefaultAgent` - Chosen agent by default
+- `DefaultAgent` - Selected agent by default
 - `DisabledAgents` - List of agents that are not yet unlocked in-game (comma-separated)

 - `Delay` - Delay (in ms) between mouse clicks/movement (`0.4` seems to be the minimum from my testing)